Developer Guide

 Standardising success messages

-commands can filter the case list by date and date range, their success messages differ:
+Although both the find and delete commands can filter the case list by date and date range, their success messages differ:

-command merely states the number of cases found, while the delete
+the find command merely states the number of cases found, while the delete command further clarifies the date or date range

 within which the cases were found: